jiakaii0/jiakaii0/README.md

-# [Your Name] - Portfolio
+# Jia Kai Hong - Portfolio

 Welcome to my personal portfolio!
-I'm [Your Name], a passionate [Your Profession, e.g., Web Developer, Data Scientist, Software Engineer] with experience in [Key Skills or Technologies].
+I'm Jia Kai Hong, I have aspiration to become a skilled business anaylsyt or data analyst with experience in SQL, Typescript and Json.
 Below you'll find a collection of my projects and work that demonstrate my skills and expertise.

 ## Table of Contents